kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring.md

 - Adapt messages to the diverse needs of individuals, groups, and contexts.
 - Determine the information that you need to gather to make your writing more effective.
 - Select the appropriate channel and medium for communicating your message.
-- Compose documents with a clear structure that enhance the audience’s understanding.
+- Compose well structured documents that enhance your audience’s understanding.
-- Write well-ordered paragraphs that enhance cohesion and coherence.
-- Appropriately structure the information needed to support an argument.

 ## Getting Focused